Robert A. Rosenstone: Life

 Rosenstone was born in Montreal, Quebec, the son of Jewish immigrants.
 He lived most of his life in Los Angeles, California.
 He received a Ph.D degree in history from the University of California, Los Angeles in 1966.
 He was assistant professor at the University of Oregon from 1965 to 1966.
 He was a professor of history at the Caltech from 1966 and is now professor emeritus.
-He currently resides in Los Angeles.
+He lives in Los Angeles.

 Rosenstone has been a visiting professor at Oxford University, the University of Manchester, St. Andrews University, the University of Barcelona, the European University Institute (Florence), Kyushu University (Japan), the University of La Laguna (Canary Islands), and Tolima University (Colombia).

-Writings and Career
+Writings and career

 In his early career, Rosenstone worked on topics of social and political radicalism.
-This resulted in two books, "Crusade of the Left: The Lincoln Battalion in the Spanish Civil War" (Pegasus, 1969, republished Transaction 2009), and "Romantic Revolutionary: A Biography of John Reed" (Knopf, 1975; republished Harvard, 1989).
+This resulted in two books, Crusade of the Left: The Lincoln Battalion in the Spanish Civil War (Pegasus, 1969, republished Transaction 2009), and Romantic Revolutionary: A Biography of John Reed (Knopf, 1975; republished Harvard, 1989).

-Afterwards, Rosenstone has also focused on the topic of how to write about the past, particularly emphasizing and encouraging new and innovative forms of historical narrative.
-His book "Mirror in the Shrine: American Encounters with Meiji Japan" (Harvard, 1988) was an experimental, multi-voiced piece of history which has been analyzed and praised by such historical theorists as Hayden White, Alun Munslow, Beverley Southgate, and Paul Ankersmit.
-As a way of encouraging such innovation, Rosenstone helped to found the journal "Rethinking History: The Journal of Theory and Practice" in 1997, the only historical journal open to non-traditional and experimental forms of historical presentation.
+Rosenstone has since focused on the topic of how to write about the past, particularly emphasizing and encouraging innovative forms of historical narrative.
+His book Mirror in the Shrine: American Encounters with Meiji Japan (Harvard, 1988) was an experimental, multi-voiced piece of history.
+As a way of encouraging such innovation, Rosenstone helped to found the journal Rethinking History: The Journal of Theory and Practice in 1997.

-Also, in 1989, he was asked to create a film section for The American Historical Review, the oldest history journal in the United States.
-He has served as on the editorial board of several journals, including Film Historia (Barcelona), Frames (St. Andrews University); California Quarterly; and Reviews in American History.
+In 1989 he was asked to create a film section for The American Historical Review.
+He has been on the editorial board of several journals, including Film Historia (Barcelona), Frames (St. Andrews University); California Quarterly, and Reviews in American History.

-He is also the author of several works of fiction that involve historical characters and events, including a book of stories titled "The Man Who Swam into History: The (Mostly) True Story of my Jewish Family" (Texas, 2002), and a historical novel based on the life of Russian writer Isaac Babel, "King of Odessa" (Northwestern, 2003).
-His most recent novel is set in contemporary Spain, "Red Star, Crescent Moon: A Muslim - Jewish Love Story" (2008).
+He has written several works of fiction involving historical characters and events, including a book of stories titled The Man Who Swam into History: The (Mostly) True Story of my Jewish Family (Texas, 2002), and a historical novel based on the life of Russian writer Isaac Babel, King of Odessa (Northwestern, 2003).
+His most recent novel is set in contemporary Spain, Red Star, Crescent Moon: A Muslim - Jewish Love Story (2008).

 Film work

-Rosenstone has also worked on several films, both dramatic features and documentaries.
-His award-winning biography of John Reed, "Romantic Revolutionary", (Knopf, 1975) was used as the basis for the Academy Award-winning Reds, on which he worked as historical consultant for seven years.
-His other involvements in film production include his writing of the narration for a documentary on the Spanish Civil War entitled "The Good Fight" (1983), appearing on screen as a "Talking Head" in several documentaries, and spending time as historical consultant and script adviser on a number other dramatic historical films.
+Rosenstone has worked on several films, both dramatic features and documentaries.
+His biography of John Reed, "Romantic Revolutionary", (Knopf, 1975) was used as the basis for the film Reds, on which he worked as historical consultant for seven years.